lepture/authlib/docs/basic/intro.rst

 ============

 .. meta::
-    :description: A general introduction on Authlib, a project that powers from low-level specification implementation to high-level framework
+    :description: A general introduction to Authlib, a project that powers from low-level specification implementation to high-level framework
         integrations.